godspeedsystems/gs-documentation/docs/workflows/overview.md

 ```

 ## Error handling
- the `on_error` section defines how errors are managed within a workflow.
+ The `on_error` section defines how errors are managed within a workflow.
 It allows you to control whether the workflow should continue or stop in case of an error, what response or data to return in the event of an error, and how to log specific attributes related to the error.
 Additionally, it lets you specify a sequence of tasks to execute when an error occurs, enabling customized error handling and recovery procedures within the workflow.

 ```yaml
 summary: Hello world